Most Popular Types of Welding Processes (2019)

 Also known as GMAW (Gas Metal Arc Welding).
 This welding technique uses a constantly fed electrode wire, which acts in the same time as electric conductor and added material, through a welding gun.
 The operator has to pull a trigger in order to feed the consumable electrode through.
 Between the base material and the electrode forms an electric arc.
 This heats up the material until it attains the melting point needed to get it to meld with another.

 For all types of welding, there needs to be a shielding bubble around the electric arc and melted metal puddle to protect it from atmosphere and oxidation.
-In this case, we use externally supplied shielding gas and some of the most commonly used gases for this purpose are CO2, Argon, Helium or the mix of those.
+In this case, we use externally supplied protective gas and some of the most commonly used gases for this purpose are CO2, Argon, Helium or the mix of those.

 Note that all of the gases used in MIG welding are inert gasses except CO2 and are not hazardous for humans except in large doses and with bad ventilation which can trigger severe problems.

 Carbon Dioxide (CO2) is cheap and cools the gun faster but it gives a lot of splatters.
 Carbon dioxide is Not an inert gas but active gas.
-What’s more, it is the only active gas that can be utilized in MIG welding.
+What’s more, it is the only active gas that can be utilized in MIG welds.
 And in that case its called MAG welding, hence MIG/MAG term.

 Argon (Ar) is more expensive and it gives nicer welds, low spatter and slightly better penetration.
 It’s good to mention that it is is much cheaper in the US than in Europe.
 Besides plain steel, it’s used with stainless steel, aluminum, nickel, and other metals.